Khavinson Bioregulators

 AEDG

-5-10 mg per injection (or oral in the Amidate version) · Once daily or every other day
+1-5 mg per subcutaneous injection (or equivalent oral dose in the Amidate version) · Once daily or every other day

 Ovagen